attack-community/website/event.md

 # Twelfth EU MITRE ATT&CK® Community Workshop 17 May 2024

 The twelfth EU ATT&CK Community Workshop has taken place on 17 May 2024.
 The workshop was hosted by the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium </a>  and supported by the MITRE Engenuity Center for Threat-Informed Defense.
-The slide decks from the presentations are available here: <a href="https://web.tresorit.com/l/qoe8T#OGmZPNN7E4A8Om77bH2sGQ"> Presentations at the tewelfth EU ATT&CK Workshop </a>
+The slide decks from the presentations are available here: <a href="https://web.tresorit.com/l/qoe8T#OGmZPNN7E4A8Om77bH2sGQ"> Presentations at the twelfth EU ATT&CK Workshop </a>

-It is organized by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK® Framework in Prevention, Detection/Hunting and Response.
-You will hear updates from MITRE and from the developers of systems and tools supporting the ATT&CK® Framework.
-But even more importantly, you will learn best practices from your peers in the user community.

-## Draft Agenda
+## Agenda

 |  |                                                                                       |             |            |                                   |
 |----------|---------------------------------------------------------------------------------------|-------------|------------|-----------------------------------|